 \subsection{WASP-6b}

-Regarding WASP-6b, \cite{Jordan} and \cite{Nikolov} agreed with a spectrum mostly featureless but with aerosols hazes. \cite{Sing_2015} found aerosols hazes as well as a potassium absorption feature. \cite{Pinhas} pointed out evidences for the presence of stellar heterogeneities as cool spots and hot faculae and hazes.
-Finally \cite{Carter2020} best fit model is composed of hazes, stellar heterogeneities and water, sodium and potassium features.
+Regarding WASP-6b, \cite{Jordan} and \cite{Nikolov} agreed with a spectrum mostly featureless but with aerosols hazes. \cite{Sing_2015} found aerosols hazes as well as a potassium absorption feature. \cite{Pinhas} pointed out evidence for the presence of stellar heterogeneities as cool spots and hot faculae and hazes.
+Finally, the best-fit model from \cite{Carter2020} is composed of hazes and stellar heterogeneities as well as water, sodium, and potassium features.

-We tried a first free model taking into account H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH and AlO.
-We also did a run with equilibrium chemistry ACE and Fastchem.
-We added here only hazes and no clouds to all three chemistry assumptions.
+First, we tried a free model taking into account H$_2$O, CH$_4$, NH$_3$, HCN, CO, CO$_2$, Na, K, H$_2$S, TiH, and AlO.
+We also did a run with equilibrium chemistry ACE and Fastchem, adding only hazes and no clouds to all three chemistry assumptions.

-We can see in the differences of log(evidence) (table \ref{tab:bayesfactor}) that for the two parametrizations in chemical equilibrium the hazes improves the fit.
+We can see in the differences of log(evidence), shown in Table \ref{tab:bayesfactor}, that for the two parametrizations in chemical equilibrium, the hazes improves the fit.
 This result is less obvious for free chemistry models.
 As was the case for HAT-P-12b, we note that the Fastchem models could over-fit the part of the spectrum corresponding to HST STIS data.
 In the end, the model with the best log(evidence) is the one with ACE equilibrium chemistry and hazes (log(evidence) = 563.1).
-See posterior distribution figure for the best fit model in Appendix \ref{section:appendix_w6}.
+The posterior distribution figure for the best-fit model is given in Appendix \ref{section:appendix_w6}.